Relationships – Attributes of Happiness

 How would you rate yourself on these five attributes today?
 Are you grateful?
 Responsible?
 Free to make your own choices?
 Do you know your best skills, and what community you serve?
 Are you being virtuous?
 Do you know your purposes?

-Going back to the HRVWE model of our five top purposes, and discussing health as a foundation for happiness, how good is your physical and mental health?
+Going back to the HRVWE model of our top life priorities, and discussing health as a foundation for happiness, how good is your physical and mental health?
 When was the last time you laughed, made a joke or took a vacation?
 Maybe you need one now.
 Go take a ten minute walk vacation, and come back with a smile, a gleam in your eye and a grateful and self-responsible attitude.

 Are we still missing anything from this model?
 Let us know, thanks!
 By being aware of and monitoring these attributes, you can greatly improve your own and your client’s happiness and life outcomes.
 We wish you a deeply happy life.